flipkart-incubator/ultra-docs/docs/analytics-overview.md

 ### Add the dependency

 First step is to import sdk from fk-platform-sdk/analytics.
+To use analytics module you need to use the latest aplha version of SDK```"fk-platform-sdk": "1.0.3-analytics-sdk-alpha"```.

 A sample for using it is shown below.
 ##### For react native
 ```js
 import {<category_name>} from "fk-platform-sdk/analytics"; // for e.g <category_name> = Travel